pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Solidity should be thought of as a *systems programming language*.
 Though syntactically similar to JavaScript, it is much more like C++ in terms of its structure and ways of handling data & memory.

+**Ethereum is a low-level system**.
+Think of it like programming for an Arduino board, Onion Omega or Raspberry Pi.
+Resources are extremely scarce.

 - Ethereum blockchain ~= RAM ~= Hard Drive
 - Ethereum Virtual Machine (EVM) ~= Java Virtual Machine (JVM) ~= x86 CPU
 - Contract bytecode ~= Java Bytecode ~= x86 bytecode